Lucas-C/pre-commit-hooks-safety/README.md

 Releases details: [CHANGELOG.md](CHANGELOG.md)

 Note that **telemetry data will be sent with every Safety call**.
 These data are anonymous and not sensitive.
 This includes the Python version, the Safety command used (check/license/review), and the Safety options used (without their values).
-Users can disable this functionality by adding the `--disable-optional-telemetry` flag.
+Users can disable this functionality by adding the `--disable-optional-telemetry-data` flag.

 ## Usage
 ```yaml